Water Risk Management

-Meanwhile, we intake water from rivers near our manufacturing operations in Japan.
-Under the concept of purifying and returning, we have established voluntary standards for wastewater that are stricter than those laid down in law, striving to reduce the impact on the surrounding environment.
+Moreover, when water intake occurs from rivers near our manufacturing operations in Japan, we have established voluntary standards that are stricter than those laid down in law, striving to reduce the environmental impact of our wastewater.

 1. Items specified by laws and regulations

 In each of its manufacturing operations, KIOXIA deploys automatic analyzers performing around-the-clock monitoring of wastewater and waste gases including nitrogen oxide (NOx), sulfur oxide (SOx), total nitrogen (T-N), total phosphorus (T-P), chemical oxygen demand (COD), suspended solids (SS), fluorine (F), and power of hydrogen (pH).
 Other items are monitored by sampling.